TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

    What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?

+  It's not dynamic since we have to edit the script and restart the haproxy container when we add a new node to the pool.

 #### Install the tools